coreprocess/babel-plugin-js-logger/readme.md

 ##### Be aware:

-In case you use `import` instead of `require` to import your modules, you will have to outsource the initialization routine into a separate file which has to be imported at the very first. **Reason**: import statements are moved to the top of every file automatically since this is required by the standard and babel complies to it.
-Otherwise you will run your code to initialize `js-logger` a bit later in the process than you actually intend to do and you might miss a few logging messages.
+In case you use `import` instead of `require` to import your modules, you will have to outsource the initialization routine into a separate file which has to be imported at the very first. **Reason**: import statements are moved to the top of every file automatically since this is required by the standard and Babel complies to it.
+Otherwise, you will run your code to initialize `js-logger` a bit later in the process than you truly intend to do and you might miss a few logging messages.

-This is what I do in my projects:
+I use this pattern in my projects:

 1) `main.js`: Import your `logger-init.js` at the very first in your main entry point.